UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

           ≃        i
 ```

-is a pushout square.
+is a pushout 𝒮quare.
 The vertical pushout pasting lemma then implies that the outer square

 ```text
                g'